OutSystems/docs-support/src/licensing/app-object-count.md

 # Application Objects

-An Application Object (AO) is a measurement of the complexity of the applications you run on the OutSystems platform.
+An Application Object (AO) is a measurement of the complexity of your applications on the OutSystems platform.
 Each **screen**, **entity/database table**, and **API method** in your apps count as 1 AO.
 AOs are counted the same in OutSystems 11 and OutSystems Developer Cloud, except where noted below.

 ## Details on AO counting for Screens
 * Web screens, email screens, and mobile web screens each count as 1 AO.